 Hygienic Things to Pack on a Road Trip

 Unless you want to return home looking like you just came from a weeklong music festival (then again maybe you are actually doing this…) you have to take care of your hygiene while on a road trip.
-Forget one of these and you’ll never miss it so much.
+Forget one of these on your road trip packing list and you’ll never miss it so much.

 - Toiletries: Gotta keep those teeth and hair healthy, people!
-Admittedly, I almost always forget to pack these things on a long trip and immediately regret not having them.
+Admittedly, I almost always forget to pack these things on a long trip and immediately regret not having them (toothbrush: number one most forgotten travel item).
 Nothing feels better than having a fresh mouth after a night of camping.

 - Deodorant: No one likes your brand of BO, especially when they’re stuck in a car with you.
 Wear some deodorant for the sake of everyone else.
 Feel free to do the old fart trap though – that never fails to get a laugh.

 - Comb/Brush: Hair gets nappy, especially when you’re on a wild road trip and doing all kinds of cool things.
 Don’t forget to take care of your luscious locks.
 Otherwise, your hairdresser is going to throw a shit fit when they try to unravel all of those dreadlocks.

 - Tote Bag: Unless you wanna deal with a dozen objects haphazardly rolling around in the car, you need to have a bag for them.
 A tote bag is one of those items that will help you stay organized and improve your life 100% while on a road trip.